+Temporal averaging as in (ii) is made impossible if we impose, as we do, that $\max \phi \leq 1/\tau$.
 Under this constraint, leaky integration by the potential~\eqref{eq:SNN} is too fast to average out the Poisson noise of individual input spike trains and neither of the two scalings mentioned under (ii) can be applied.

 To quantify the amount of duplication in an RNN, we look at the distribution of correlations \cite{RenDel10} between pairs of distinct neurons $i\neq j$

 where $\overline{x_i}$ and $\sigma_{x_i}^2$ are, respectively, the time average and fluctuation of $x_i(t)$ ($\overline{x_i} := \lim_{T \to \infty}\frac{1}{T}\int_0^T x_i(t)dt$ and $\sigma_{x_i}^2 := \lim_{T \to \infty}\frac{1}{T}\int_0^T (x_i(t) - \overline{x_i})^2dt$.